Miss Universe paid tribute to its first transgender competitor, Miss Spain, and made viewers emotional

-Miss Spain, Angela Ponce, is the first transgender contestant at a Miss Universe pageant.
-She didn't make the top 20, but was still honored.
+- Miss Spain, Angela Ponce, is the first transgender contestant at a Miss Universe pageant.

+- Though she didn't make it to the top 20, the competition honored her with a special segment during Sunday's live show.

 Miss Spain, Angela Ponce, made history at the Miss Universe pageant Sunday night as the competition's first transgender contestant.